 Tell us about yourself.

 I was born in Lebanon and had my childhood and adolescence marked by the civil war there.
 That is why, at age 21 and after having received my bachelor’s in translation, I decided to leave my country.
 I went to ESIT (L’École supérieure d’interprètes et de traducteurs) in Paris to continue my studies in translation, obtained my master’s in 2000, and then came to Geneva to study interpreting, graduating from the FTI (Faculty of Translation and Interpreting at the University of Geneva) in 2003.
-After joining the UN in 2005, I realized the importance of having a degree in international relations, which I pursued through a master’s that I obtained in 2008.
+After joining the UN in 2005, I realised the importance of having a degree in international relations, which I pursued through a master’s that I obtained in 2008.
 I am married and have two children, aged 12 and 14, who are half- Ecuadorian and half-Lebanese.

 What’s your experience within the UN System?

 Before joining the UN Secretariat, I worked as a freelance translator and then as an interpreter in many international organisations such as UNESCO, ILO, WMO, WIPO, WFP, and other specialised agencies.
 I have also had the chance to work for a Lebanese newspaper as a translator, which allowed me to build up journalistic knowledge.
 I joined UNOG as an interpreter in 2005, after successfully completing the interpreters’ competitive exam.

 In 2015, I was attached to the Staff Union where I occupied various positions, namely: President, Deputy-Executive Secretary and, finally, Executive Secretary.
 My experience in the Staff Union allowed me to become acquainted with UN policies and the staff rights and obligations, but also with what is of interest for staff.
 I am back to the interpretation section as of March this year, but will retain my engagement in the Staff Union.

 Since when are you in charge of UN Today?